 All costs of examination and any needed diagnostics and laboratory evaluations are provided at no charge by the study site for the duration of the study.

 After the screening visit, if your cat is deemed eligible then they will be enrolled and at the next visit they will receive the study treatment.
-No cats will be given a placebo during this study.

 At each visit, blood will be drawn for different evaluations, some urine will be taken at the beginning and end of the study, and on three visits your cat will be required to stay in the hospital for a 9 hour blood glucose curve evaluation.